Integrability in Three-Dimensional Gravity: Eigenfunction-Forced KdV Flows: Hamiltonian structure and integrability

 In fact \eqref{Int-cond} is equivalent to integrability of the symplectic potential.
 Thus, the symplectic potential becomes By a redefinition of symmetry generators or by a change of coordinates on phase space, we can write down the surface charge variation in the following form

 where the new symmetry generators $\hat{\epsilon}_m^\pm$ and $\mathcal{H}^m_\pm$ are new coordinates on the phase space.
 They are related to the original one as

-One may choose $\epsilon^\pm = \mu^\pm_m$, where $\eta^\pm$ are state-independent constants.
+One may choose $\epsilon^\pm_m = \mu^\pm_m$.
 Then the surface charge variation is manifestly integrable, implying that the total Hamiltonian is a conserved charge, that is, $Q(\epsilon)=H$.
 Using equations of motion, one would verify that $\dot{H}=0$.
 So the existence of $H$ implies that it is also conserved.